Stephen Page: Recognition and honours

 His alma mater, Cavendish Road State High School, named one of its school houses "Page" in his honour.
-The house colour is purple.
+The house colour is purple, and members call themselves the "Page Pythons".

+On 1 January 2001, Page was awarded a Centenary Medal, "for service to Australian society and dance".

-In 2008, Page was named New South Wales Australian of the Year, receiving the award from Deputy Premier John Watkins at a ceremony at the Art Gallery of New South Wales.
+In 2008, Page was named New South Wales Australian of the Year, "for his efforts to bring cultures together through art, and his role in mentoring the next generation of Indigenous storytellers and dancers".
+He received the award from Deputy Premier John Watkins in a ceremony at the Art Gallery of NSW.

-In 2015, Page was awarded an Honorary Doctorate of Creative Arts by the University of Technology Sydney.
+In 2015, Page was awarded an honorary doctorate of Creative Arts by the University of Technology Sydney.

-In 2016, the NAIDOC Lifetime Achievement Award went to Page for his work as Director of the Bangarra Dance Theatre.

-From February to August 2016, Martin Portus (former Director of Marketing and Communication at the Australia Council for the Arts) conducted an interview with Page, who discussed significant periods in the history of the Bangarra Dance Theatre, beginning with the nature of his access to traditional cultures, especially in north-east Arnhem Land.
+In 2016, Martin Portus (former director of marketing and communication at the Australia Council for the Arts) conducted an interview with Page, who discussed significant periods in the history of the Bangarra Dance Theatre, beginning with the nature of his access to traditional cultures, especially in north-east Arnhem Land.

+In the 2017 Queen's Birthday Honours (12 June), Page was appointed Officer of the Order of Australia (AO) "for distinguished service to the performing arts and contemporary dance, through enriching Australia's cultural environment, and by presenting Aboriginal and Torres Strait Islander arts to the world".

+In 2023 Page was invited to deliver the Andrew Sayers Memorial Lecture at the National Portrait Gallery in Canberra.
+On 27 April 2023 he gave his address, entitled "Clanship", in which he spoke about cultural connections relating to family, Aboriginal kinship, Aboriginal identity, and relationships with the wider world, including Native American Indians and Canadian First Nations peoples.
+The lecture was streamed live.